 But is the cause of secession itself a worthy cause to begin with?
 As Vermonters it is true that we, at times, feel an instinct to rebel, an instinct towards independence insofar as we suspect our freedom is marred by the dictates of forces beyond our hills.
 This is no different than the old motivations of Ethan Allan and the Green Mountain Boys who, by force of arms and through Town Meeting votes, spurned the moneyed interests of the Royal New York Colony and claimed Vermont for the yeoman farmers who worked the fields.
-And still today it is true that even though we elect a socialist to the US Senate, our common economic and political reality is unavoidably warped by the confines of Wall Street and Washington DC.
-The truth is, no matter who we send to Washington they alone will never have the power to fundamentally buck the system which keeps many of us living at or below the poverty line.
-No matter how democratic our Town Meetings are, and no matter how many resolutions we pass against the war, the federal politicians acting in the interests of the big oil companies will continue to send our sons and daughters to be slaughtered in the chaos that of these hills.
+And still today it is true that even though we elect a socialist to the US Senate, our the General Assembly and Washington DC in their Town Meeting.
+So yes Vermonters will decide how best to organize their society and, in fact, the majority of them, that being working people, already have.
+What stands in the way are the state and federal institutions which act as a bulwark of the privileged few.
+It is a failure of the Second Vermont Republic that they refuse to recognize this and instead let history pass them by.

+Instead of embracing the majority, the small farmer and working class, Naylor and the Second Vermont Republic has sought to retain a so called alliance of left and right, of workers and bosses, of poor and rich.
+Such a strategy is doomed to fail on many accounts.
+These groups have no more in common beyond living in proximity of these hills.
 What, pray tell, do rich men such as Richard Tarrant and Jack McMullen have in common with a line worker at the Cabot Creamery?
 What do they have in common with a logger, a dairy farmer, a ski lift operator, a cook, a nurse, or a fire fighter?
 Are not the Tarrants of Vermont no more than an extension of everything that is wrong with the American Empire?
 Are not the wealthy of Stowe and Killington mere stumbling blocks along the road of social, political, and economic equality?
 Does not one person's wealth necessitate the poverty of one hundred others?
 Common sense tells us that it does, and that same common sense tells us that the great mass of Vermonters will no more act in political collusion with such folks any more than they will aid them in any scheme that is seen as a vehicle for the elite minority to implant themselves as the new ruling class in a future Republic of Vermont.
 Therefore, by refusing to squarely side with the working majority, the Second Vermont Republic has made the blunder of alienating hundreds of thousands of Vermonters.
 This, insofar as a machine shop worker laboring 12 hours a day is unlikely to sacrifice his limited time or risk anything for a vision of the future in which the economic chains that bind him are still fettered to his wallet and soul.
 But perhaps this is no more than a straw man argument.